 Strengthening Democracy in Angola Through Community Journalism

-Friends of Angola (FoA) most recently undertook a project in support of civil society groups’ objective to build a collaborative relationship between local governments before municipal elections are held in 2020.
+Friends of Angola (FoA), in support of civil society groups’, helped to develop a collaborative relationship building framework between local governments and their constituents.
 The project was entitled Fostering Strong Relational Bonds Between Parliament and Civil Society in Angola and it took a unique approach where FoA helped to build citizens capacity to interact with their local elected officials to design and implement projects that they judged to be more useful for them and their communities.
 So far, eleven town hall meetings were held in 11 provinces and a total of 853 people from civil society, in particular young men and women and members of parliament participated on the town hall meetings:

 Another project FoA undertook was entitled Building Good Governance in Angola through a Collaborative and Interactive Approach and it was aimed to ensure Angolans were engaged in the political process before, during and after the elections in 2017.
 The project provided free courses on non-violent resistance to 700 young activists in Angola, including how to utilize the Zuela application to report human rights and political abuses.
 In order to implement the training, we liaised with local non-governmental organizations operating in Angola or technical assistance and logistics.
 We utilized feedback from participants to refine and update the Zuela application.
 Additionally, Friends of Angola produced a human rights handbook outlining the rights provided in the Angolan constitution and international law that was launched at an event attended by nearly 100 people.